-• The fx-7400GIII is not equipped with the S·SHT mode.
+• The fx-7400GII and fx-9750GII are not equipped with the S·SHT mode.

 1. Spreadsheet Basics and the Function Menu

 Selecting S·SHT on the Main Menu will display a spreadsheet screen.
 Entering the S·SHT mode automatically creates a new spreadsheet file named "SHEET".